Updated: 3 days ago

-The camp is located in a Neighbourhood of Dachau around 20 KM from the Munich Centre.
-The Camp is highly accessible with the Public Transport.
-You can either take S2 direction Peterhausen or Regional Train from Munich Train Station.
-From the Dachau Station, you need to take the bus no. 726 which drops you infront of the Camp.
-Download MVG App or Deutsche Bahn App to find the Public Connections in Munich.
+The camp is located in a Neighbourhood of Dachau, around 20 KM from the Munich Centre.
+The Camp is highly accessible by Public Transport.
+You can take the S2 direction from Peterhausen or Regional Train from Munich Train Station.
+From the Dachau Station, you need to take bus no. 726, which drops you infront of the Camp.
+Download MVG App or Deutsche Bahn App to find Public Connections in Munich.

 Dachau Concentration Camp:

-The Entrance of the Camp is free of cost but if you want a guided tour, its Cost € 3.50. but be cautious about the timings.
+The Entrance to the Camp is free, but if you want a guided tour, it Costs € 3.50. but be cautious about the timings.

-From 1933 to 1945, during the Nazi's time the camp was used to be a place of terror and violence.
-The camp had more than 200,000 prisoners from 40 Nations and uncountable people were killed due to torture, shortage of food and Hunger.
+From 1933 to 1945, during the Nazi's time, the camp used to be a place of terror and violence.
+The camp had more than 200,000 prisoners from 40 Nations, and uncountable people were killed due to torture, food shortage, and Hunger.

 The Dachau Camp is a must place to visit during your trip to Munich as it takes you back to the dark phase of history.

-The Isar River is flowing in the middle of the city just a few miles away from Isar tor.
-The River has two branches and provides a best escape to kill the scorching heat of summers.
+The Isar River flows in the middle of the city, just a few miles away from Isar tor.
+The River has two branches and provides the best escape to kill the scorching heat of summer.

-There are also a lot of pebble beaches on different spots on the River where you can also swim and relax.
+There are also a lot of pebble beaches in different spots on the River where you can swim and relax.

-The Kulturstrand bar also turns into sandy beach in summers which create a lively and party environment with Electronic music.
+The Kulturstrand bar also turns into a sandy beach in summer, creating a lively party environment with Electronic music.

-The Isar River is surrounded by Maximilian Park, it’s a lush green Park where narrow water channels are flowing, you will totally get lost into the peace of this place.
+The Isar River is surrounded by Maximilian Park, it’s a lush green Park where narrow water channels flow, you will get lost in the peace of this place.

 Friedensengel (Angle of Peace):

 It’s a famous Monument of the Lady located in the Maximilian Park near Isar River.
-The Monument is elevated with two sided staircases and a fountain in front of the Angel.
-The statue is a Replica of Nike of Paionios.
+The Monument is elevated with two-sided staircases and a fountain in front of the Angel.
+The statue is a Replica of the Nike of Panionios.

-World Largest Urban Public Park is located in the Centre of Munich.
-It covers the area from Munich Old town to the North western side of the City.
-It’s one of the lush green park and usually gets crowded in Summers.
+World's Largest Urban Public Park is located in the Centre of Munich.
+It covers the area from Munich's Old town to the City's Northwestern side.
+It’s one of the lush green parks and usually gets crowded in summer.

-The water streams are also flowing from the Park and provide artificial waves for the Surfers.
-In summers, you can find lots for Surfers surfing in the Englischer Garten.
+The water streams also flow from the Park and provide artificial waves for the Surfers.
+In summer, you can find lots of surfers in the Englischer Garten.

 One of the significant points to enjoy the view of the Park is Monopteros, it’s around 16 m high and similar to Greek temples.
-In the evening, you can find lots of people over there to enjoy the sunset.
+In the evening, you can find many people enjoying the sunset.

-The best place to enjoy the 360 degree view of Munich is from Olympia Turm located in Olympia Park.
-The ticket costs € 7 and it’s a must activity to do in Munich.
+The best place to enjoy the 360-degree view of Munich is from Olympia Turm, located in Olympia Park.
+The ticket costs € 7 and it’s a must activity in Munich.

-We had attended the summer festival in August in which the park had set different stalls and rides including Ferris Wheel, Dogging cars.
-The Olympia berg is one of the best places to enjoy the Fireworks of New years eve in Munich.
+We attended the summer festival in August, in which the park had set different stalls and rides, including Ferris Wheel and Dogging cars.
+The Olympia berg is one of the best places to enjoy the Fireworks of New Year's eve in Munich.

-We would suggest to walk within the Munich Old town and explore the narrow streets of Munich which takes you back to Medieval times.
+We would suggest walking within Munich's Old town and exploring the narrow streets of Munich, which take you back to Medieval times.

 More Germany Travel Blogs: